matwerber1/aws-msk-kafka-connect-docker/README.md

 This project demonstrates how to use [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect) to send data to a topic on an [Amazon MSK](https://aws.amazon.com/msk/) cluster and also shows how to use Kafka Connect to sync data from that same topic to an Amazon S3 bucket.

 A deep dive into Kafka and Kafka Connect is outside the scope of this project.
-Just know that Kafka Connect is a framework that lets you use **connectors** to either write data into Kafka or read data from Kafka and **sync** it to an external source.
+Just know that Kafka Connect is a framework that lets you use **connectors** to either write data into Kafka or read data from Kafka and **sink** it to an external source.
 Since Amazon MSK is compatible with Kafka APIs, Kafka Connect will also work for Amazon MSK.

 We will use Confluent's [Kafka Connect Datagen](https://www.confluent.io/hub/confluentinc/kafka-connect-datagen/) to produce dummy stock data and write it to a `stock-trades` topic in MSK.
 Their Datagen project is a a Kafka Connect worker with custom plugins to generate dummy data.
 Note - In production, one would use Kafka Connect with pre-written connectors (or custom-written connectors) to read from real data sources such as relational databases, Amazon S3 buckets, DynamoDB streams, etc.

 We will then use a separate Kafka Connect worker to read from our MSK cluster and write our stock data to Amazon S3.
-Rather than write our own S3 connector, we use Confluent's version ([confluentinc/cp-kafka-connect](https://hub.docker.com/r/confluentinc/cp-kafka-connect)) because it comes pre-packaged with their own [S3 Sync Connector](https://docs.confluent.io/current/connect/kafka-connect-s3/index.html) already written for us.
+Rather than write our own S3 connector, we use Confluent's version ([confluentinc/cp-kafka-connect](https://hub.docker.com/r/confluentinc/cp-kafka-connect)) because it comes pre-packaged with their own [S3 Sink Connector](https://docs.confluent.io/current/connect/kafka-connect-s3/index.html) already written for us.

-Both our data producer and S3 sync instances of Kafka Connect will run as Docker containers.
+Both our data producer and S3 sink instances of Kafka Connect will run as Docker containers.

-# Pre-requisites

-## 1. MSK Cluster
-You need to create an [Amazon Managed Streaming for Kafka (MSK)](https://aws.amazon.com/msk/) cluster in one of your AWS VPCs.

-If you don't already have an MSK cluster, this project includes an optional CloudFormation template you can deploy to create a VPC with a small MSK cluster running across three AZs.

-While you technically could create the cluster in a public subnet and connect to it over the internet, I would always advise to launch resources in a private subnet when possible and then connect to them from either a bastion host, another EC2 instance, an [Amazon Cloud9 instance](https://aws.amazon.com/cloud9/) (easiest option, in my opinion), a VPN connection, or similar approach.

-When creating your MSK cluster, **create a three-node cluster**.
-MSK will allow you to create a two-node cluster, however, we will use a docker image of the kafka-connect-datagen ()[cnfldemos/kafka-connect-datagen](https://github.com/confluentinc/kafka-connect-datagen)), and this demo data connector requires 3+ nodes.
-You can use the smallest available node type, currently a **kafka.t3.small**, for your brokers.

-When creating your MSK cluster, you can choose from one of the three following encryption in-transit options between brokers and clients:

-* Only TLS encrypted traffic allowed
-* Both TLS encrypted and plaintext traffic allowed
-* Only plaintext traffic allowed

-Both TLS and plaintext are supported by this project, but TLS will require an extra step (documented later).

-## 2. Amazon S3 Bucket

-You should create a new Amazon S3 bucket; we will write our test data from MSK to this bucket using Kafka Connect.

 ## 3. AWS CLI / Credentials

-We will create an instance of Kafka Connect that uses the [Confluent S3 Sync connector](https://docs.confluent.io/current/connect/kafka-connect-s3/index.html) to read data from our test topic and write it to Amazon S3.
-Since we're runnning the S3 sync connenctor as a Docker container, we need to pass in AWS credentials to the container that allow it to write to Amazon S3.
+We will create an instance of Kafka Connect that uses the [Confluent S3 sink connector](https://docs.confluent.io/current/connect/kafka-connect-s3/index.html) to read data from our test topic and write it to Amazon S3.
+Since we're runnning the S3 sink connenctor as a Docker container, we need to pass in AWS credentials to the container that allow it to write to Amazon S3.

 To do this, you should: